 Dorsey is both a democratic and a laissez-faire leader.
 A consummate multitasker, his family and peers know him as a utilitarian hipster with fashion sense.
 He dislikes all waste and cherishes his haircuts.
 He grew up listening to C-band radio dispatches of emergency personnel responding to crimes and fires, false alarms and deadly events.

-Although Dorsey has returned in the role of CEO, Twitter remains minimalist and collaborative.
+Although Dorsey has returned in the role of executive chairman, Twitter remains minimalist and collaborative.

 Both Dorsey and Twitter represent the new wave of democratic/participative leadership in business.
 Like Dorsey, Twitter has taken several years to find its compass.